-Educative offers 15 free courses to learn coding from scratch.
+Educative.io offers free courses to learn coding from scratch.
 Languages include:

-With robust interactive coding playgrounds, tons of illustrations, quizzes, challenges and lessons, Educative consistently produces high quality, engaging courses.
+With robust interactive coding playgrounds, tons of illustrations, quizzes, challenges and lessons, Educative.io consistently produces high quality, engaging courses.

 Ever dream of attending an Ivy League school?
 Now you can for free.

 edX collaborates with schools like MIT, Harvard, UC San Diego and more of the world’s leading universities.
-They offer over 2500 free courses.
+You can learn to code for free with over 2500 free courses.